PolyhedralDev/TerraWiki/pages/tutorials/Creating-a-Pack.md

 ### Onwards!

-Once you have successfully set up your own Terra config pack, you may continue to the [Configuring Your Pack](./Configuring-Your-Pack) page, where we will cover how to manipulate packs.
+Once you have successfully set up your own Terra config pack, you may continue to the [Configuring Your Pack](./Configuring-Your-Pack) page, where we will cover pack configuration.